tomzazo/iot-temp-azure-function-app/README.md

 - `/api/latest` which returns the latest recorded temperature reading
 - `/api/history` which returns recorded temperature readings for the past 24 hours

+### Disclaimer

+This project serves as an environment for learning technologies and concepts.
+May not follow best practice.